After NYC Jail Officials Ignored Suicide Prevention Plan, Five Detainees Took Their Own Lives

 It was also signed by Reps.
 Jamaal Bowman, Yvette Clarke, Adriano Espaillat, Hakeem Jeffries, Mondaire Jones, Carolyn Maloney and Gregory Meeks.

 They join a growing chorus of elected officials, medical professionals and advocates demanding de Blasio take more action to address deplorable conditions in the city jail system.
-The letter apparently spurred the mayor to announce he’ll visit Rikers next week.
+After the letter’s release, the mayor told WNYC’s Brian Lehrer he’ll visit Rikers next week.

 ‘Gasoline on This Inferno’